View Document Text

 ODIJ shall notify the Plan client in writing of any change to the periodicity of billing at least ten

-(10) days in advance of the date ODIJ’s fees are billed.
+(10) days in advance of the date ODIJ’s Fees are billed.
 For the initial billing period, the portion

-assets are deposited into Custodian-Linked Accounts.
+are deposited into Custodian-Linked Accounts.

 Certain custodians do not permit billing in advance.
 In such cases, the Plan will be billed